-This document describes how to use the PICDEM[TM] CAN-LIN 2 Development Board as a development system for the PIC18FXX8X family of microcontrollers.
+This document describes how to use the PICDEM[TM] CAN-LIN 3 Development Board as a development system for Microchip Technology's PIC18F6585/6680/8585/8680 family of enhanced CAN microcontrollers.
 The manual layout is as follows:

-- Chapter 1.
-"Introduction to the PICDEM CAN-LIN 2 Board" What the PICDEM CAN-LIN 2 Board is, what makes it a desirable development tool and what features are available. - Chapter 2.
-"Getting Started with the PICDEM CAN-LIN 2 Board" Describes how to connect and begin to use the PICDEM CAN-LIN 2 board. - Chapter 3.
-"Getting Started with the CANKing Software" Gives a brief overview of the CANKing host software and the concept of the predefined templates. - Chapter 4.
-"Using the CANKing Templates" Provides a more detailed description of the individual templates and how to use them. - Chapter 5.
-"Reconfiguring the PICDEM CAN-LIN 2 Hardware" Describes various multi-node configurations of the board, and how to customize certain features. - Chapter 6.
-"Troubleshooting" Provides information on solving common problems. - Appendix A. "PICDEM CAN-LIN 2 Board Technical Information" Provides the block diagram and detailed schematics of the PICDEM CAN-LIN 2 board. - Appendix B. "FAQs on Configuring the PIC18FXX8X" Provides a list of the most commonly encountered issues when programming PIC18FXX8X microcontrollers, as well as some solutions. - Appendix C. "PICDEM CAN-LIN 2 Software CD" Provides a summary of the software on the accompanying CD-ROM. - Index Cross-reference listing of terms, features and sections of this document. - Worldwide Sales and Service gives the address, telephone and fax number for Microchip Technology Inc. sales and service locations throughout the world.
+- Chapter 1: Introduction to the PICDEM[TM] CAN-LIN 3 Board What the PICDEM CAN-LIN 3 board is, what makes it a desirable development tool and what features are available. - Chapter 2: Getting Started with the PICDEM[TM] CAN-LIN 3 Board Describes how to connect and begin to use the PICDEM CAN-LIN 3 board. - Chapter 3: Getting Started with the CANKing Software Gives a brief overview of the CANKing host software and the concept of the predefined templates. - Chapter 4: Using the CANKing Templates Provides a more detailed description of the individual templates and how to use them. - Chapter 5: Reconfiguring the PICDEM[TM] CAN-LIN 3 Hardware Describes various multi-node configurations of the board, and how to customize certain features. - Chapter 6: Troubleshooting Provides information on solving common problems. - Appendix A: PICDEM[TM] CAN-LIN 3 Technical Information Provides the block diagram and detailed schematics of the PICDEM CAN-LIN 3 board. - Appendix B: FAQs on Configuring PIC18 CAN Devices Provides a list of the most commonly encountered issues when programming PIC18 CAN microcontrollers, as well some solutions. - Appendix C: PICDEM[TM] CAN-LIN 3 Software CD Provides a summary of the software on the accompanying CD-ROM.

+- Index Cross-reference listing of terms, features and sections of this document. - Worldwide Sales and Service Lists the address, telephone and fax number for Microchip Technology Inc. sales and service locations throughout the world.